publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch36/schV/m__us_usc_t33_s2282.md

  __Amendments__

     2014—Subsec. (a)(1).
 [Pub.
-L. 113–121, § 1002(a)(2)][/us/pl/113/121/s1002/a/2], struck out “perform a reconnaissance study and” after “shall”.
+L. 113–121][/us/pl/113/121], § 1002(a)(2), struck out “perform a reconnaissance study and” after “shall”.

     Subsec. (a)(2).
 [Pub.
-L. 113–121, § 1002(b)][/us/pl/113/121/s1002/b], inserted at end “A feasibility report shall include a preliminary analysis of the Federal interest and the costs, benefits, and environmental impacts of the project.”
+L. 113–121][/us/pl/113/121], § 1002(b), inserted at end “A feasibility report shall include a preliminary analysis of the Federal interest and the costs, benefits, and environmental impacts of the project.”

     Subsec. (b).
 [Pub.
-L. 113–121, § 1002(a)(1)][/us/pl/113/121/s1002/a/1], struck out subsec. (b) which related to performing reconnaissance studies prior to initiating feasibility studies.
+L. 113–121][/us/pl/113/121], § 1002(a)(1), struck out subsec. (b) which related to performing reconnaissance studies prior to initiating feasibility studies.

     Subsec. (g).
 [Pub.
-L. 113–121, § 1002(c)][/us/pl/113/121/s1002/c], added subsec. (g).
+L. 113–121][/us/pl/113/121], § 1002(c), added subsec. (g).

     2007—Subsec. (a).
 [Pub.
-L. 110–114, § 2043(b)(1)][/us/pl/110/114/s2043/b/1], designated first sentence of existing provisions as par.
+L. 110–114][/us/pl/110/114], § 2043(b)(1), designated first sentence of existing provisions as par.
 (1) and inserted subsec. (a) and par.
 (1) headings, substituted “the Secretary that results in recommendations concerning a project or the operation of a project and that requires specific authorization by Congress in law or otherwise, the Secretary shall perform a reconnaissance study and” for “the Secretary, the Secretary shall” in par.
 (1), designated second and third sentences of existing provisions as par.
 (2) and inserted heading, substituted “A feasibility report” for “Such feasibility report” and “The feasibility report” in par.
 (2), added pars.
 (3) and (4), and struck out last sentence of existing provisions which read as follows: “This subsection shall not apply to (1) any study with respect to which a report has been submitted to Congress before November 17, 1986, (2) any study for a project, which project is authorized for construction by this Act and is not subject to section 903(b), (3) any study for a project which is authorized under any of the following sections: section 205 of the Flood Control Act of 1948 ([33 U.S.C.
 701s][/us/usc/t33/s701s]), section 2 of the Flood Control Act of August 28, 1946 ([33 U.S.C.
 701r][/us/usc/t33/s701r]), section 107 of the River and Harbor Act of 1960 ([33 U.S.C.
 577][/us/usc/t33/s577]), section 3 of the Act entitled ‘An Act authorizing Federal participation in the cost of protecting the shores of publicly owned property’, approved August 13, 1946 ([33 U.S.C.
 426g][/us/usc/t33/s426g]), and section 111 of the River and Harbor Act of 1968 ([33 U.S.C.
 426i][/us/usc/t33/s426i]), and (4) general studies not intended to lead to recommendation of a specific water resources project.”

     Subsec. (b).
 [Pub.
-L. 110–114, § 2043(b)(2)(A)][/us/pl/110/114/s2043/b/2/A], inserted heading.
+L. 110–114][/us/pl/110/114], § 2043(b)(2)(A), inserted heading.

     Subsecs. (c) to (f).
 [Pub.
-L. 110–114, § 2043(b)(2)(B)][/us/pl/110/114/s2043/b/2/B]–(E), added subsec. (c), redesignated former subsecs. (c) to (e) as (d) to (f), respectively, and inserted headings in subsecs. (d) and (e).
+L. 110–114][/us/pl/110/114], § 2043(b)(2)(B)–(E), added subsec. (c), redesignated former subsecs. (c) to (e) as (d) to (f), respectively, and inserted headings in subsecs. (d) and (e).

     2000—Subsec. (e).
 [Pub.
 L. 106–541][/us/pl/106/541] added subsec. (e).

  __Applicability__

 [Pub.
-L. 113–121, title I, § 1002(d)][/us/pl/113/121/s1002/d], June 10, 2014, [128 Stat.
+L. 113–121, title I][/us/pl/113/121/tI], § 1002(d), June 10, 2014, [128 Stat.
 1199][/us/stat/128/1199], provided that:

 > “The Secretary \[of the Army\] shall continue to carry out a study for which a reconnaissance level investigation has been initiated before the date of enactment of this Act \[June 10, 2014\] as if this section \[amending this section\], including the amendments made by this section, had not been enacted.”

  __Expedited Completion of Reports__

 [Pub.
-L. 113–121, title I, § 1003][/us/pl/113/121/s1003], June 10, 2014, [128 Stat.
+L. 113–121, title I][/us/pl/113/121/tI], § 1003, June 10, 2014, [128 Stat.
 1199][/us/stat/128/1199], provided that:

 > “The Secretary \[of the Army\] shall—